Last Updated on June 14, 2025 by Alexx

 Whakarewarewa Forest (also known as the Redwoods) is a Rotorua must-do.

-You can visit during the day, or go at night to see the forest lit up with an incredible light show for Redwoods Nightlights, and they’ve recently launched a two hour zipline experience called Redwoods Altitude at 25 metres above ground.
+You can visit during the day, go at night to see the forest lit up with an incredible light show for Redwoods Nightlights, or zip through the trees at 25 metres high with the Redwoods Altitude zipline experience.

 21. Try a hangi dinner